cyber-dojo/creator/README.md

 - - - -
 # JSON in, JSON out
-  * All methods are named in the http request path
+  * All methods are named in the url path.
   * All methods pass any arguments as a json hash in the http request's body.
     * If there are no arguments you can use ```''``` (which is the default for ```curl --data```) instead of ```'{}'```.